Local Energy Audits

 Energy Rating Index (ERI) Alternative

-Another option allows a builder to incorporate lighting and appliances into the compliance calculations.
+Another option, newly added with the 2015 IRC/IECC, allows a builder to incorporate lighting and appliances into the compliance calculations.
 For example, a house could trade off a lower ceiling insulation value for a higher efficiency heater or a higher percentage of high efficacy lighting.
 Utilizing this pathway requires evaluation of the building with approved software that estimates the total energy use with an Energy Rating Index (ERI).

 The ERI uses a 0-100 scale where a rating of 100 equates to a house built to the 2006 IECC prescriptive requirements.
 A rating of 0 would be applied to a house that generates just enough renewable energy to offset its annual consumption.
 The most common ERI is the HERS Rating, which is generated using systems created and controlled by RESNET.